The ultimate survival kit for new deployments

 3. Deploying without risk – OverOps notifies you when errors are introduced by a new version, and when fixed errors come back to haunt you.

-Takeaway #5: With OverOps you’re able to act quickly to resolve any issue and no longer in the dark after a new release.
+Takeaway #5: OverOps gives you a better way to quickly act and resolve any issue after a new release.

 Tools to check: